subordination

 The subordination of a claim is usually aimed at leveling off, as practically as possible, the effects of the inequitable conduct of a claimant in acquiring or asserting his claim to prevent injustice or unfairness in bankruptcy situations.
 For instance, equitable subordination protects unaffiliated creditors against persons who are creditors and shareholders, enabling a court to recharacterize debt owed by a corporation to controlling shareholders as equity

-Subordination is not a recovery for wrongdoing; rather, it involves exercise of equitable powers of the bankruptcy court in making distribution of debtor’s assets.
+Subordination is not a recovery for wrongdoing; rather, it involves the exercise of equitable powers of the bankruptcy court in the distribution of debtor’s assets.

 See: 11 U.S. Code § 510

-[Last updated in October of 2021 by the Wex Definitions Team]
+[Last reviewed in October of 2021 by the Wex Definitions Team]